ELLIOTTCABLE/jello/README.markdown

     # Now foo.rb, bar.rb, one.rb, and two.rb would be executed on incoming
     # pastes

-Finally, you can use pasteboards other than the general one (see `man pbcopy` for more information about this):
+You can also use pasteboards other than the general one (see `man pbcopy` for more information about this):

     require 'jello'